ydahal1/ydahal1/jokes.md

-It's only a murder of crows if there's probable caws.
+What's the difference between a seal and a sea lion?
+An ion!

 [
-Sat Oct  4 00:24:49 UTC 2025
+Sun Oct  5 00:29:53 UTC 2025
  ]